Agentic AI Systems

 Thessaloniki, Greece

-Mar 2025 – Present
+Mar 2025 – Mar 2026

 Building a multi-agent AI system analyzing large volumes of customer feedback data, including millions of survey responses and chat transcripts, to identify trends and summarize experiences automatically.